udexon/SMMP/GraphOrientedProgramming.md

 The overall system that processes Graph:Node and Graph:Code is called Graph:StackMachine (G:SM), based on its stack machine architecture, which provides an important property called homoiconicity, which we shall explain later.

-Where are these Graph:Code commands saved, sent and executed?

-node_X can then be referred to by other nodes or programs.

-Graph code i.e. 5GL RPN is homoiconic.
-Without graph:code gcode and gson, cannot do graph oriented programming.
+#### Draft

+`:homoiconicity`
-We wish highlight the homoiconic properties of Graph:Code which is largely unexplored as previous works focused on the syntactic aspects of such programming languages.
+We wish to highlight the homoiconic properties of Graph:Code which is largely unexplored as previous works focused on the syntactic aspects of such programming languages.

 The keys in Graph:Node can be referred in Graph:Code expression.
 Graph:Code statements can be included as an object in Graph:Node making it "self evaluating".

 The underlying MVC frameworks can still be used.
 But now we have one unified programming language that can be interfaced to SQL, PHP, JavaScript, HTML etc.

 Most importantly Graph:StackMachine changes how we view role specialization in an MVC team -- one programmer can perhaps handle everything from front end to back end using Graph: StackMachine (G:SM).

 Human natural language describe the nested JSON record above in sentences!!
 We process them without realizing their complexity.

-creates the system to do graph oriented programming, but too complicated, cannot be expressed in one line.
+Current MVC creates the system to do graph oriented programming, but too complicated, cannot be expressed in one line.
+`;;`

+Where are these Graph:Code commands saved, sent and executed?

+node_X can then be referred to by other nodes or programs.

+Graph code i.e. 5GL RPN is homoiconic.
+Without graph:code gcode and gson, cannot do graph oriented programming.

 Each gson is non trivial.
 Most people don't realize this.